Robert A. Winn Excellence in Clinical Trials: Clinical Investigator Pathway Program (Winn CIPP)

 Program Overview

-The Robert A. Winn Excellence in Clinical Trials: Clinical Investigator Pathway Program (Winn CIPP), supported by the Bristol Myers Squibb Foundation, is an immersive summer service-learning program designed to expose medical students to clinical research and community outreach early on in their training.
+Supported by the Bristol Myers Squibb Foundation, Gilead Sciences, Amgen, and Genentech, Winn CIPP is an immersive summer service-learning program designed to expose medical students to clinical research and community outreach early on in their training.

 Through this program, we are building a future workforce of clinical trial researchers and physicians who have community-focused mindsets and are, therefore, better prepared to bring advances in science to the populations that are most difficult to reach.